Bill Pickering (rocket scientist): Origins and education

-Born in Wellington, New Zealand, on 24 December 1910, Pickering attended Havelock School, Marlborough, and Wellington College.
-After spending a year at the Canterbury University College, he moved to the United States (where he subsequently naturalized), to complete a bachelor's degree at the California Institute of Technology ("Caltech"), and later, in 1936, a PhD in Physics.
+Born in Wellington, New Zealand, on 24 December 1910, Pickering attended Havelock School (also attended by Ernest Rutherford), Marlborough, and Wellington College.
+After spending a year at the Canterbury University College, he moved to the United States (where he subsequently naturalized), to complete a bachelor's degree at the California Institute of Technology (Caltech), and later, in 1936, a PhD in Physics.
 His speciality was in Electrical Engineering, and he majored in what is now commonly known in scientific vernacular as 'telemetry'.
+He wrote his PhD thesis under Robert A. Millikan, who received the Nobel Prize in Physics in 1923.

 Jet Propulsion Laboratory

-William Pickering became involved with the Jet Propulsion Laboratory (JPL) in 1944, during the second world war.
+William Pickering became involved with the Jet Propulsion Laboratory (JPL) in 1944, during the Second World War.

 As the Director of JPL, from 1954, Pickering was closely involved with management of the Private and Corporal missiles under the aegis of the U.S. Army.

 His group launched Explorer I on a Jupiter-C rocket from Cape Canaveral on 31 January 1958 less than four months after the Soviet Union had launched Sputnik.

 In 1958 the lab's projects were transferred to the National Aeronautics and Space Administration (NASA) and Pickering's team concentrated on NASA's unmanned space-flight program.
-JPL, under Pickering's direction flew further Explorer 3 and Pioneer missions as well as the Ranger and Surveyor missions to the moon and the several Mariner flybys of Venus and Mars.
+JPL, under Pickering's direction flew further Explorer 3 and Pioneer missions as well as the Ranger and Surveyor missions to the Moon and the several Mariner flybys of Venus and Mars.

 Explorer III discovered the radiation field round the earth that is now known as the Van Allen radiation belt.
-Explorer 1 orbited for 10 years and was the forerunner of a number of successful JPL earth and deep-space satellites.
+Explorer 1 orbited for 10 years and was the forerunner of a number of successful JPL Earth and deep-space satellites.
 William Hayward Pickering is not to be confused with William Henry Pickering, an astronomer from an earlier era.

 At the time of his retirement as director, in 1976, the Voyager missions were about to launch on tours of the outer planets and Viking 1 was on its way to land on Mars.